Bouncing and collapsing universes dual to late-time cosmological models: Introduction

 Einstein and Jordan frames are mathematically equivalent, they essentially describe the same theory in terms of different dynamical variables~\cite{faraoni99, postma.volponi14}.
 However, the equations of motion in these frames may lead to drastically different evolutions of the corresponding universes.
-Recent studies exploring conformally connected universes with contrasting cosmological evolutions can be found in~\cite{briscese.elizalde.ea07, paul.ea14,bhattacharya.ea16, bahamonde.odintsov.ea16, bahamonde.odintsov.ea17, francfort.ea19, bari.ea19, mukherjee.jassal.ea21}.
-In~\cite{bahamonde.odintsov.ea17} it is demonstrated that a decelerating Einstein frame universe can be conformally equivalent to accelerating Jordan frame universes, governed by $f(R)$ and scalar-tensor theories.
-In~\cite{nojiri.ea05}, finite time cosmological singularities are classified into four types, depending on the diverging nature of the scale factor and its derivatives, the effective energy density and the effective pressure of the universe.
-The conformal correspondence between different types cosmological singularities is explored in~\cite{bahamonde.odintsov.ea16}, there it is shown that the type of cosmological singularity may vary depending on the choice of the conformal frame.
+Recent studies exploring conformally connected universes with contrasting cosmological evolutions can be found in~\cite{briscese.elizalde.ea07, paul.ea14, bhattacharya.ea16, wetterich13, wetterich14a, ijjas.ea15, fertig.ea16, Boisseau_2015, graef.ea17, bahamonde.odintsov.ea16, bahamonde.odintsov.ea17, francfort.ea19, bari.ea19, mukherjee.jassal.ea21}.
+In~\cite{bahamonde.odintsov.ea17}, it is demonstrated that a decelerating Einstein frame universe can be conformally equivalent to accelerating Jordan frame universes, governed by $f(R)$ and scalar-tensor theories.
 The duality between an expanding Einstein frame and a collapsing Jordan frame is studied in~\cite{mukherjee.jassal.ea21}.
-It is shown that for some viable quintessence models in the Einstein frame, the corresponding Jordan frame, governed by an $f(R)$ gravity theory, may have collapsing description.
+It is shown that for some viable quintessence models in the Einstein frame, the corresponding Jordan frame, governed by an $f(R)$ gravity theory, may have a collapsing description.
 A general condition is derived to predict whether a quintessence model, with a given time-dependent equation of state parameter, leads to such an expansion-collapse duality between the conformally connected frames.
+In~\cite{wetterich13} (also see~\cite{wetterich14a}), a cosmological model is introduced where the Jordan frame universe is collapsing during the matter and radiation dominated eras.
+The model maps to a standard quintessence field with exponential potential in the Einstein frame.
+In~\cite{ijjas.ea15}, the authors introduced ``anamorphic cosmology'', which combines features of both the inflationary and ekpyrotic models of the early universe.
+The anamorphic universe behaves like an expanding inflationary universe and a contracting ekpyrotic universe at the same time, depending on different conformally invariant criteria.
+The ``conflation'' model, introduced in~\cite{fertig.ea16}, also combines inflationary and ekpyrotic scenarios, where the universe is contracting and expanding in different conformal frames.